Frequently Asked Questions: Written in 2012, *Updated in 2013, 2016, and 2017.

 A: No. The school board voted to allow Home Field Advantage to commence fundraising for a stadium and they approved a specific preliminary plan for fundraising.
 All final plans for construction must still be brought before the school board for final approval.

-Q: What plan was approved by the School Board?
+Q: What plan was approved by the School Board in 2012?

 A: Scheme C1 was approved by the School Board that included the following phases: